UrQuan1/scummvm/README.md

 The CD games where speech and subtitles can be shown simultaneously are:

-  - EcoQuest 1 CD
+  - EcoQuest CD
   - Freddy Pharkas CD
   - Gabriel Knight CD
-  - King's Quest 6 CD
+  - King's Quest VI CD
   - King's Quest VII CD
-  - Laura Bow 2 CD
+  - The Dagger of Amon Ra CD
   - Leisure Suit Larry 6 CD
   - Leisure Suit Larry 6 (hires) CD
   - Police Quest 4 CD
   - Shivers CD
-  - Space Quest 4 CD
+  - Space Quest IV CD
   - Space Quest 6 CD
   - Torin's Passage CD

-**EcoQuest 1 CD:** Speech and text can be toggled via the game's "Mode" option in the options dialog, or via ScummVM's audio options.
+**EcoQuest CD:** Speech and text can be toggled via the game's "Mode" option in the options dialog, or via ScummVM's audio options.

 **Freddy Pharkas CD:** There is no in-game option to toggle speech and